jhsoftware/OwnCDN-KB/README.md

 ### Front-matter

-At the top of each topic file is a section with meta data.
-This section starts and ends with with three dashes (---) on a line by itself.
+At the top of each topic file is a section with metadata.
+This section starts and ends with three dashes (---) on a line by itself.
 In other similar documentation projects, this section is in YAML format.
 That is also the plan for this project, but it we haven't gotten to that just yet.
-For now it is just a line based collection of properties - one property per line.
+For now, it is just a line based collection of properties - one property per line.
 Each line consisting of a key value pair.

 ```